Sanjay-George/document.io-chrome-extension/README.md

 ## 🎯 Motivation

-Many websites implement strict CSP rules that prevent loading external resources, such as iframes, directly into their pages.
+Many websites implement strict CSP rules that prevent loading external resources or scripts directly into their pages.
 This makes it difficult to integrate the annotation interface into the main Document.io platform.
 By using this Chrome extension, users can circumvent these restrictions and still annotate content directly on the pages they visit.

 The extension ensures secure and localized interaction with the web page, keeping your browsing experience safe and private.